| Title: | Object-Oriented Diagram Plots with 'ggplot2' |

 < |

-If you wish to specify multiple polygons, you must supply a list of ob_points.
+If you wish to specify multiple polygons, you must supply a list of ob_point objects.
 When plotted, the ob_polygon function uses the ggforce::geom_shape function to create the geom.

 ob_polygon object